ertomar/Pokemon-task/README.md

-Absolutely!
-Here's a template for a nice README file that you can use for your React project:

----

 # Pokemon App

 This is a React application that retrieves a list of Pokemon from an external API and allows users to view details of each Pokemon by clicking on them.
 It uses TypeScript, Redux Toolkit, and RTK Query for state management and data fetching.